DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-4/digital-audio-data/_index.md

 Higher sampling rates are often used during recording to reduce the noise in the signal.
 They are later downsampled to 44.1kHz.

-Some people think that recording at higher sampling rates is a waste of time.
-Its a  bit of an argument in the field of audio.

 {{/note %}}

 ---